 Here is some information regarding living in one of our eight residence halls.
 For information about other housing options, you can go to the Apartment/Suites page.

 Room and roommate assignments are made starting in May.
 If we receive your completed contract and pre-payment by May 1, you'll be notified of your assignment in June.
-The assignment packet will include your campus address and phone number, your roommate's information and move-in information.
+The assignment letter will include your campus address and phone number, your roommate's information and move-in information.

 Each of our eight residence halls has between 4 and 13 communities which we call "houses."
 About 50 students live in each house, which can be an entire floor of a hall or portion of a floor.
 All have common bathrooms and hallways.
 Most also have lounges.
 Residents are active in intramural sports teams, house governments, house meetings, special activities and more.